 It’s a hard question to answer, but you know a motivated group of sellers when you see them.
 They’re more productive, more engaged at work, and they close more deals.
-In other words: motivated reps are incredibly valuable — and incentives are one way sales leaders can encourage employee engagement and attract and retain sales talent.
+In other words, motivated reps are incredibly valuable — and incentives are one way sales leaders can encourage employee engagement and attract and retain sales talent.

-Below, we talk more about the difference between commission and incentive rewards — including the role and importance of each — then share 12 of our favorite sales incentive ideas to reward top performers.
+Below, we talk more about the difference between commission and incentive rewards — including the role and importance of each — and share 12 of our favorite sales incentive ideas to reward top performers.